 Every year the Department of History recognizes the outstanding research efforts and papers of the top ten percent of our majors by giving the Ursula Lamb Arizona Senior Prize for Outstanding Research Paper.
 The students are nominated for the award by their History 498 professors.

-8. INTERNSHIP OPPORTUNITIES!
+7. INTERNSHIP OPPORTUNITIES!
 Students may count up to six units of Internship credit towards their History major.
 The Arizona Historical Society (AHS) offers an internship, which provides specialized work on an individual basis, consisting of training and practice in actual service at the AHS.
 The internship activities depend on the skills of the students and the needs of the AHS divisions--such as Archives, Education, Exhibits, and Collections.
 The activities might include processing a collection; developing a curriculum; conducting archival research.
 A writing component is also a part of the internship; its exact form depends on the nature of the internship activities.
-These and other history-related internships are administered through our department by Professor Katherine Morrissey, Social Sciences Room 137A, 626-8429, email@example.com.
+These and other history-related internships are administered through our department by Professor Katherine Morrissey (Chavez 330; email@example.com).
 For current internship listings, visit the Department of History web site Internship page.

-9. ARE YOU AN HONORS STUDENT?
-Honors students are encouraged to consult regularly with the History honors major advisor, Professor Susan Crane (Social Sciences 237A, firstname.lastname@example.org).
+8. ARE YOU AN HONORS STUDENT?
+Honors students are encouraged to consult regularly with the History honors major advisor, Professor Susan Crane (Chavez 319A/B, firstname.lastname@example.org).